-Nintendo Switch tips and tricks: How to get the most from your new console
+Nintendo Switch tips and tricks: How to get the most from your console

 Consider a Pro Controller

-While the included Joy-Cons work well as a separate controller with the Grip, we advise you treat yourself to a Pro Controller if you plan to play games on a big screen when docked.
+While the included Joy-Cons work well as a separate controller with the Grip, we advise you to treat yourself to a Pro Controller if you plan to play games on a big screen when docked.

 Naturally, motion games don't really require one, but games such as Zelda: Breath of the Wild and Skyrim play better with the official controller.

-Consider a second dock
+Pick up a second dock

-Another purchase you might want to consider, if you plan to play your Switch in more than one room, is a second dock.
+Another purchase you might want to consider if you plan to play your Switch in more than one room is a second dock.
 Yes, the Switch itself comes with a screen and is portable, but should you want to play it on different televisions in, say, the living room and a bedroom, an additional dock is a better solution than moving the included one around all the time.

-You can buy the official Nintendo version for around £82, but there are other, third-party versions also available for less - around half the price.
+You can buy the official Nintendo version for around £100, but there are other, third-party versions also available for less - sometimes more than half the price.
 Just make sure you opt for one with a "chip" or "motherboard" listed in the description, otherwise it will charge your console but not output video to a TV.

-- Nintendo Switch tips and tricks: How to get the most from your new console

-- Ataribox pre-orders and launch delayed: Price, specs, release date and more
+Another option, to make sure that even when you're out and about TV play is within your grasp, is to buy a portable docking option.
+These let you plug into a TV in a pinch, without needing a dock to sit in, and are a great way to get hooked up without needing a bulky dock on you.
+They're also nice and affordable.